OtherRealms/Shot-Manager-Guide/index.rst

 ======
 These settings are stored in your addon preferences.

-* **Temp Path** ,The directory that will store temporary job files for the intergrations/ submitters.
+* **Temp Path** , The directory that will store temporary job files for the intergrations/ submitters.
 Click trash can to clear files recognised by Shot Manager.
-* **Render As Copy** , Save a Blend file when using SM render scpecifically for rendering.
+* **Render As Copy** , Save a Blend file when using SM render specifically for rendering.
 Large files make take more time however it will prevent inconsistencies if the file is changed.
-* **Safe Mode** ,When bacth rendering, Blender will be run using factory startup settings, disbling 3rd party addon's that might interfere with the render process.
-Render devices are then forced and addons in the excpetions white list will be enabled.
+* **Safe Mode** , When bacth rendering, Blender will be run using factory startup settings, disabling 3rd party addon's that might interfere with the render process.
+Render devices are then forced and addons in the exceptions white list will be enabled.
 * **Add Exception** , Allow specific 3rd party addons to be enabled during batch render.